 Become a supplier

-- The main ways government buys is through NSW Government contracts and prequalification schemes.
+- NSW Government agencies mainly buy through contracts and prequalification schemes.

-- You can join a prequalification scheme and search current and upcoming opportunities on eTendering.
+- You can join a prequalification scheme and search current and upcoming tender opportunities on eTendering.

 NSW Government contracts are the main way government agencies buy goods and services.
 They let you supply a particular good or service for a specific period of time.